Linux partition is recognized by Boot-US as non-bootable

 Such a partition is indicated as non-bootable by Boot-US.
 Boot-US requires a

-valid boot sector in order to boot any partition.
+valid boot sector to boot that partition directly.

 This problem of a missing boot sector can be easily repaired.

-It is only required to install the Linux loader LILO onto this partition
+It is only required to install the Linux boot loader, for example GRUB, into this partition

-In the previous Linux tip 1 you can find an example
+In the previous Linux tip 1 you can find a short introduction for installing